git-annex

 You typically don't need this.
 It is left here for completeness.

-will add files to the git
+git add will add files to the git repository, not git-annex

 repository by default.
 Configuration is required to add only .root

-.
+files to git-annex, and the rest to git.
 This has been done for this

 repository, in: